-The SDI was launched on 2 September 2019 at the first Swiss Global Digital Summit in Geneva.
-Under the patronage of President Ueli Maurer, the top representatives of globally active companies and Swiss scientists invited discussed an initial position paper on the SDI.
-The position paper discussed at the summit was prepared in advance by a group of experts from Swiss universities.
+The SDI was launched on 2 September 2019 at the first Swiss Global Digital Summit in Geneva, where President Ueli Maurer discussed an initial policy paper on the SDI with the top representatives of globally active companies and Swiss scientists invited to the event.

 The SDI was subsequently developed further based on the discussion findings.
 The SDI was officially launched on 21 January 2020 by decision-makers from the business community, academia and political circles at the WEF 2020 Annual Meeting.